-ETN usually occurs within three to 14 days of birth, though it may appear within a few hours after birth.
-Though ETN might worry new parents, there is no cause for alarm.
-ETN goes away without treatment and is not at all dangerous.
+ETN usually occurs within three to 14 days of birth, although it may appear within a few hours after birth.
+ETN isn’t a cause for alarm.
+The condition goes away without treatment and isn’t dangerous.

-ETN causes a red rash in which tiny white or yellowish papules (bumps) are visible.
-The papules are noncancerous and benign.
-There may be many papules, or just a few.
-They are firm to the touch, and may secrete a fluid that resembles (but is not) pus.
+ETN causes a red rash, in which tiny white or yellowish papules, or bumps, are visible.
+The papules are noncancerous, or benign.
+Your baby may have many papules on their skin or just a few.
+They’re firm to the touch, and they may secrete a fluid that resembles pus.

-ETN is usually present on the midsection of the body or the face, though it can appear on the upper arms and legs.
-ETN may move around on the body, appearing on the face one day and the thighs the next day.
-The condition does not cause your baby to feel any discomfort.
+If your baby has ETN, it will probably appear on the midsection of their body or their face.
+It can also appear on their upper arms and legs.
+ETN symptoms may move around on their body.
+For example, it may appear on their face one day and their thighs the next day.
+It may also go away from a body part and come back.
+The condition doesn’t cause your baby to feel any discomfort.

 ETN is similar to several other harmless newborn skin conditions.

-Baby acne (Acne neonatorum) occurs in about one-fifth of newborns.
-Like adult acne, baby acne generally appears on the cheeks and forehead.
+Baby acne, or acne neonatorum, is common.
+Like adult acne, it generally appears on your baby’s cheeks and forehead.
 The small red pimples are thought to be caused by maternal hormones.
 They generally go away without treatment within a couple of months.
-Do not attempt to pop or squeeze the pimples.
+Don’t attempt to pop or squeeze the pimples.
 Doing so may cause an infection.

-Milia are pimple-like, hard white cysts that form from the baby’s oil glands.
-They are common in most infants and typically appear on a newborn baby’s nose, chin, and/or forehead.
-They generally go away without treatment within a few weeks and do not leave scars.
+Miliaare pimple-like, hard white cysts that can form from your baby’s oil glands.
+They’re common in most infants and typically appear on a newborn baby’s nose, chin, or forehead.
+They generally go away without treatment within a few weeks and don’t leave scars.
 If skin irritation from a blanket or clothing occurs along with milia, the condition may resemble ETN.

-Epstein pearls is the name given to milia that appear in the gums or in the mouth.
-According to the NCBI, they occur in about 80 percent of infants and disappear in one to two weeks (NCBI, 2011).
-They may resemble new teeth when they appear on the gums.
+Epstein pearls is the name given to milia that appear on your baby’s gums or in their mouth.
+They’re common and typically disappear within one to two weeks.
+They may resemble new teeth if they appear on your baby’s gums.

 Adults can also develop milia.
-A doctor may remove milia from adults for cosmetic reasons, but there is no reason to do this with infants.
+A doctor may remove milia that occur in adults for cosmetic reasons.